novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 Flink ML module supports training and inference for the most popular supervised and unsupervised ML algorithms.
 This module uses Flink job primitives to build a distributed graph of operators to perform model training or inference.
-ML job runs in distributed mode utilising all available Flink task managers in the cluster.
+ML job runs in distributed mode utilizing all available Flink task managers in the cluster.

 Flink ML algorithms are implemented as operators.
-You can see them in the Flink UI when opening job graph visualisation.
+You can see them in the Flink UI when opening job graph visualization.
 Flink's Table API is a basis for Flink ML.
 It uses Table type to represent input and output data.

 {{ resize_image(path="flink-ml/images/flink-ml-job-graph.png", width=1200, height=400, op="scale") }}
 <p align="center">Figure 2.
 Flink Job graph of LogisticRegression model training and validation.</p>